qileilove/capybaraDemo-1/README.md

 This repository has a simple example of running [Capybara](https://github.com/jnicklas/capybara) in a [Docker](www.docker.com) container.

-It supports running the tests against Firefox, Chrome, or Poltergeist/Phantomjs.
+The tests may be run against Firefox, Chrome, or Poltergeist/Phantomjs.
 It also includes support for [screenshots](mattheworiordan/capybara-screenshot) of failed tests cases

 ## Overview

 The docker image `capybara_demo` contains all of the tools and libraries required to run Capybara against Firefox, Chrome or Phantomjs.

-The cucumber/capybara files in the directory `demo` are mounted into the docker container under the directory `/capybara` and then the script `runCucmber.sh` is executed from within docker.
+The directory `demo` is mounted into the docker container under the directory `/capybara`, giving the tools in the container access to all of the cucumber/capybara test files defined in `demo`.

-The `runCucumber.sh` script starts Xvfb (which is required for Firefox and Chrome, but not used by Phantomjs) and executes cucumber.
+The script `demo/runCucmber.sh` is executed from within docker.
+It handles any runtime setup (such as starting Xvfb if necessary), and then executes cucumber.

-A report of the test executation is written to `demo/output`.
+A report of the test execution is written to `demo/output`.

 ## How to run